Departments

 Occupational Therapy Department

 The vision of the Occupational Therapy (O.T.) department is to provide an O.T. service that facilitates the development of learners’ individual needs through engaging, fun and purposeful activities.
 We endeavour to develop the child’s self-regulation and functioning at school, at home and in play.
 We work together with the broader team of professionals in our school in order to achieve the common goal of successfully unlocking potential and equipping each child for return to mainstream.
 Although therapy is individualised, it tends to involve working on skills within the following developmental areas: sensory processing; gross motor control and co-ordination; fine motor control and co-ordination; visual perceptual skills; and application of these components in functional tasks.
-The OT’s are all Sensory Integration-trained or in the process of completing their Sensory Integration qualification.
+Therapy is supported by a home programme, with parental involvement encouraged.
+The Occupational Therapists are Sensory Integration-trained or in the process of completing their Ayres Sensory Integration qualification.

-The OT’s are trained to assess and treat the following areas of development:
+The Occupational Therapists are trained to assess and treat the following areas of development:

 - Sensory-motor skills